Automotive Service Technology

 15. Strut spring compressors

-The MCTC Automotive Service Class also utilizes (PRO DEMAND), which is a comprehensive on line shop manual used for looking up basic information as well as repair specific instructions, pictures, schematics, specifications, and guidelines.
+The MCTC Automotive Service Class also utilizes (MOTO LOGIC), which is a comprehensive on line shop manual used for looking up basic information as well as repair specific instructions, pictures, schematics, specifications, and guidelines.

 The students are encouraged to take advantage of the shop and equipment while here in order to complete their personal vehicle maintenance, repairs, and personal projects once a work order and the proper paperwork is in place.